-We have audited the financial statements of Childhood Cancer Canada Foundation/Fondation Canadienne Du Cancer Chez L'Enfant (the "Foundation"), which comprise the statement of financial position as at September 30, 2023, and the statements of changes in net assets, revenue and expenditures, and cash flows for the year then ended and notes to the financial statements, including a summary of significant accounting policies.
+We have audited the financial statements of Childhood Cancer Canada Foundation/Fondation Canadienne Du Cancer Chez L'Enfant (the "Foundation"), which comprise the statement of financial position as at September 30, 2022, and the statements of changes in net assets, revenue and expenditures, and cash flows for the year then ended and notes to the financial statements, including a summary of significant accounting policies.

-In our opinion, except for the effects of the matter described in the Basis for Qualified Opinion section of our report, the accompanying financial statements present fairly, in all material respects, the financial position of the Foundation as at September 30, 2023 and its results of operations and its cash flows for the year then ended in accordance with Canadian accounting standards for not-for-profit organizations ("ASNPO").
+In our opinion, except for the effects of the matter described in the Basis for Qualified Opinion section of our report, the accompanying financial statements present fairly, in all material respects, the financial position of the Foundation as at September 30, 2022 and the results of its operations and its cash flows for the year then ended in accordance with Canadian accounting standards for not-for-profit organizations (ASNPO).